leotreguer/Big-Data-Frameworks/TP3-Hive/readme.md

 ```

 This query is perfectible.
-Getting the number of first names and the number of male and female occurences with the following queries only take 0.06sec and
+Getting the number of first names and the number of male and female occurences with the following queries only take 0.06sec and about 10 seconds

 ```
 select count(*) from prenomstestb_opt;

-sh
+SELECT count(*), gdr FROM prenomstestb_opt LATERAL VIEW explode(gender) adTable AS gdr GROUP BY gdr;
 ```